kuu/node-hls-stream/README.md

 A readable/writable stream that can be used for manipulating a live/VOD HLS stream

 ## Features
-* Provides a readable stream that can be used for extracting a particular variant/rendition from a running live/VOD HLS stream
+* Provides a readable stream that can be used for extracting particular variants/renditions from a running live/VOD HLS stream
   * Downloads and parses HLS playlist and segment files based on [the spec](https://tools.ietf.org/html/draft-pantos-http-live-streaming-21).
-  * Enables clients to choose a specific variant with specific rendition(s) to download.
+  * Enables clients to choose specific variant(s) with specific rendition(s) to download.
   * Provides parsed playlists and segments as structured JS objects.
 * Provides a writable stream that can be used for generating HLS playlist/segment files in realtime
   * Enables clients to describe playlists/segments as JS objects.